 Brief History and Background

 WhatsApp was founded by Jan Koum and Brian Acton, who had previously spent 20 years combined at Yahoo.
-The service was created by WhatsApp Inc. of Mountain View, California, which was acquired by Facebook in February 2014 for approximately US$ 19.3 billion.
+WhatsApp Inc., based in Mountain View, California, created the service, and Facebook acquired it in February 2014 for $19.3 billion.
 It became the world’s most popular messaging application by 2015 and had more than 2 billion users worldwide by February 2020.

 The journey of WhatsApp started when Jan Koum bought an iPhone in January 2009 and realized the potential of the app industry on the few months-old App Store.
 The initial idea was to build an app that shows statuses next to the individual names of the users.
 However, it quickly morphed into a messaging platform, as its early user base took to the app’s ability to send notifications to other users.